 There is no fixed rule for how often you should use a sauna.
 Experienced users sauna 3-4 times per week.
 However, if you are a beginner it is best to start low and gradually work your way up.

 The best advice is to stay within your comfort zone.
+Everyone is different.
 Don’ push the body too hard and gradually work your way up to a more regular routine if you feel happy to do so.

 - How Much Water Should I Drink In Sauna – click here

 - Is Sauna Good For Cold & Flu – click here